 Makes:About 38 meatballs

-The genius of Swedish meatballs is their small size and their versatility.
-They can be served as an appetizer, as part of a smorgasbord, or as a main dish.
+Swedish meatballs can be served as an appetizer, as part of a smorgasbord, or as a main dish.
+They are small in size and versatile for any meal.
 Add in the creamy sauce they’re traditionally paired with, and you’ve got the ultimate comfort food when it’s all spooned over wide egg noodles.